harshitha-purama/low-voltage-low-power-cmos-survey/README.md

-#  A Survey of Low-Voltage Low-Power Techniques and Challenges for CMOS Digital Circuits

 # A Survey of Low-Voltage Low-Power Techniques and Challenges for CMOS Digital Circuits - Literature Review

 This document presents an in-depth literature review of the paper "A Survey of Low-Voltage Low-Power Techniques and Challenges for CMOS Digital Circuits," authored by Yu-Cherng Hung, Shao-Hui Shieh, and Chiou-Kou Tung, published by World Scientific Publishing Company in 2011.
 This paper offers a comprehensive overview of the driving forces, obstacles, and various design methodologies for low-voltage low-power (LVLP) CMOS digital circuits.